percona/psmdb-docs/source/install/apt.rst

   You can also manually start it using the following command:
   |service.mongod.start|

-Confirming that service is running**
+Confirming that the service is running**
   Check the service status using the following command:
   |service.mongod.status|